mlooff/cio-council/pages/home.md

 permalink: /
 hero-image: /assets/img/feature-background.jpg
 hero-text: "THE ACTIONS ARTICULATED IN THE REPORT WILL COMPLIMENT AGENCY EFFORTS TO MODERNIZE CITIZEN FACING SERVICES – BY MOVING TO A MORE SECURE, AGILE, AND COST EFFECTIVE INFRASTRUCTURE, MUCH OF WHICH WILL BE PROVIDED BY SHARED SERVICES. "
+hero-byline: Report to the President on Federal IT Moderinzation
 hero-button-text: Read
 hero-button-link: /about/
 banner-heading: The mission of GSA is to deliver the best value in real estate, acquisition, and technology services to government and the American people.